-Delegated Print • Job is printed as Job Ticket, or in Non-secure or Authenticated (Hold or Direct) Print Mode.
+Delegated Print "As a Job Ticket Creator, I can create a Personal Print, and act as Delegate and Delegator at the same time."
+"As a Job Ticket Operator, I can release or cancel the Job Ticket."
+"As an Operator , I can cancel a pending Print Job in CUPS."
+Preconditions • Delegated Print is enabled . • Delegated Print with PaperCut [154] is disabled . • Job is printed as Job Ticket , or in Non-secure or Authenticated (Hold or Direct) Print Mode.
 Process 1.
 Delegate creates Delegated Print Job.
 2. Delegate prints the job.
-Scenario 1 Non-secure Print Given the Delegate printed to a non-secure Proxy Printer, Then: • The job is send to the printer. • Print-out document for Delegate is created with status Completed.
-SavaPage Account Transactions are created and linked.
-Transactions are for personal delegators, delegator groups, and shared accounts involved.
-Printing costs are pro-rata divided over the Account Transactions. • Transactions are displayed as Printer Usage with the pro-rata amount and status Completed .
-Transactions Summary with cost data is displayed with the Print-out document.
-Scenario 2 Authenticated Print Release.
-Given the Delegate printed to a Hold or Direct Mode Proxy Printer, And released the job by NFC Authentication, Then • The Print-out document is created as in "Scenario 1".
-Scenario 3 Job Ticket Released.
+Scenario 1 Non-secure Print Given the Delegate printed to a non-secure Proxy Printer, Then: • The job is send to the printer.
+Print-out document for Delegate is created.
+SavaPage Account Transactions are created and linked. • Transactions are for personal delegators, delegator groups, and shared accounts involved.
+Printing costs are pro-rata divided over the Account Transactions. • Transactions are displayed as Printer Usage with the pro-rata amount. • Transactions Summary with cost data is displayed with the Print-out document. • The actual print status from "Pending", "Processing" ("Held", "Stopped") to end state "Completed", "Can celed" or "Aborted" is displayed in the Print-out document and each transaction involved.
+Scenario 2 Non-secure Print Canceled or Aborted Given the Delegate printed to a non-secure Proxy Printer, And the print job is canceled or aborted by an Operate in CUPS, Then : • Print status "Canceled" or "Aborted" is displayed in the Print-out document and each transaction involved. • A Reverse button is available for the Print-out document in the Admin Web App for administrators with Edit permission for Accounts to reverse print counters and cost transactions as created in "Scenario 1".
+Scenario 3 Authenticated Print Release.
+Given the Delegate printed to a Hold or Direct Mode Proxy Printer, And released the job by NFC Authentication Then : • The Print-out document is created as in "Scenario 1".
+Scenario 4 Job Ticket Released.
 Given the Delegate printed a Job Ticket, And the ticket is released by a Job Ticket Operator, Then: • The Print-out document is created as in "Scenario 1", using Job Ticket Cost as printing cost.
-Scenario 4 Job Ticket Canceled.
-Given the Delegate printed a Job Ticket, And the ticket is canceled by the Delegate or an Operator (in SavaPage o CUPS), Then: • The Job Ticket is just removed.
-References • Section 3.5.4, "Delegated Print" [47]. • Section 4.9.2, "Proxy Print Authentication" [127]. • Section 3.5.9, "Job Ticket Print" [58].
+Scenario 5 Job Ticket Canceled.
+Given the Delegate printed a Job Ticket, And the ticket is canceled by the Delegate or an Operator (in SavaPag or CUPS), Then : • The Job Ticket is just removed.
+References Section 3.5.4, "Delegated Print" [46]. • Section 4.9.2, "Proxy Print Authentication" [124]. • Section 3.5.9, "Job Ticket Print" [56].